 The COVID-19 pandemic has prompted the international community to take steps to cushion the economic shock caused by the virus.
 Last August, the IMF allocated US$650 billion in SDR liquidity to its member countries.
 Such a large sum could be crucial in shaping an equitable global economic recovery.
 This funding is especially important for countries like Africa where COVID-19 vaccines are not yet widely available.

-One of the main effects of the labour shortage is that wages will rise.
+One of the main effects of the labor shortage is that wages will rise.
 However, it may be difficult to gauge how much immigration affects wages.
 Moreover, the impact of immigration is highly dependent on the characteristics of the economy.
-In a low-wage economy, labour demand may respond to immigration more slowly.
+In a low-wage economy, labor demand may respond to immigration more slowly.

 In recent years, the number of unfilled jobs has increased.
 This has led to an increase in the number of foreign-born workers in some industries.
 These sectors include construction, leisure and hospitality, and other services.
 In 2015, the percentage of foreign-born workers was higher than average in these industries.
 In addition, employers had trouble filling positions in these industries.

-Those industries with the greatest labour shortages are construction, transportation and warehousing, accommodation and hospitality, and personal services businesses.
-Personal services businesses, such as dry cleaners and undertakers, are particularly affected by the labour shortage.
+Those industries with the greatest labor shortages are construction, transportation and warehousing, accommodation and hospitality, and personal services businesses.
+Personal services businesses, such as dry cleaners and undertakers, are particularly affected by the labor shortage.
 According to the New American Economy, at least 20% of workers in these four industries were immigrants.

-As a result of the labour shortage, employers have difficulty finding skilled workers.
+As a result of the labor shortage, employers have difficulty finding skilled workers.
 This shortage forces employers to increase wages.